behrouzm/transformer_imputation/README.md

 **THE SOFTWARE IS PROVIDED "AS IS"**, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

-**USE OF THIS SOFTWARE IS STRICTLY PROHIBITED** without explicit written permission from the copyright holder.
+**USE OF THIS SOFTWARE IS STRICTLY PROHIBITED** without explicit written permission from the copyright holder. **Any unauthorized use is at your own risk and may result in legal action.**

 ## Citation and References